Anti-VEGF Injections (Intravitreal Injections)

 - First-line treatment

-- Requires ongoing treatment
+- Requires ongoing monitoring and repeat injections

 Diabetic Macular Edema (DME)